JRPG Evolution: 8-Bit Origins to Final Fantasy VII & Modern Hits

 Common characteristics of JRPGs include:

-- Fantasy or science fiction settings: Immersive worlds filled with magic, advanced technology, and otherworldly creatures.
+- Fantasy or sci-fi settings: Expansive worlds combining magic with advanced technology.

 Origins of the Japanese Role-Playing Game (JRPG)